Australian Demeter Biodynamics.

 Cultivation implements are chosen to “break” soil naturally rather than cut or mince it, thus damaging soil structure.
 For instance, tyned implements such as chisel ploughs or the Biodynamic Rehabilitator plough are generally preferred.
 Discs can be used with care.

-Sheet composting and green manuring is part of our method which uses organic materials eg: cover crops plowed in, slashed grass, animal manures etc, then prepared 500 is applied to aid decomposition and enhance root development.
+Sheet composting and green manuring with many different kinds of plants, is part of our method which uses the organic materials produced through photosynthesis via plant production eg: cover crops may be plowed in or slashed or grazed off for animal manures etc, then prepared 500 is applied to aid decomposition to produce humus and enhance root development.

 Static Compost heaps (if done correctly then no turning is required) are also used by those who have sufficient organic matter, animal manures and equipment to do so.
 The decomposition of the materials used is aided by a set of compost preparations which are added to the heap after the initial high heat has diminished sufficiently .